gurraoptimus/SnipeStack/README.md

 - Easily customizable for personal or professional use

 Folder Structure:
-- index.php          -> Homepage
+- index              -> Homepage
-- about.php          -> About page
+- about              -> About page
-- contact.php        -> Contact form page
+- contact            -> Contact form page
+- static             -> static files
+- template           -> template file
+- README             -> Project documentation

 Usage:
 1. Clone or download the repository.